backupbrew/switchbrew/Software Keyboard.md

 Reply data format:

   - ChangedString\*: +0 = string.
 Last 0x10-bytes: 4 u32s, where the
-    first one is the length of the string in characters, including NUL-terminator.
+    first one is the length of the string in characters, without NUL-terminator.
+The last u32 is cursorPos.
+The other 2 fields are s32s.
   - MovedCursor\*: +0 = string.
 Last 0x8-bytes: 2 u32s, where the first
-    one is the stringlen.
+    one is the stringLen, and the second one is cursorPos.
   - DecidedEnter\*: +0 = string.
-The last u32 is the stringlen.
+The last u32 is the stringLen.

 [Category:Library Applets](Category:Library_Applets "wikilink")